 dev

-, ensuring one clear, descriptive commit per
+, ensuring one clear, descriptive commit

-feature/pull request.
+per feature/pull request.

 dev

-environment.
+development or test environment.
 (Otherwise, manually deploy the dev

 branch to a development or QA environment).